1000000000/PlayByPost/README.md

 * Database structure for users, characters, and games
 * Page for list of games
 * Page for list of characters
+* Documentation of all PHP (to a reasonable extent)

 ####Short Term Plans:
 * Implement forum
+* Document MySQL queries
 * Create special tag to show text to only particular people in post
 * Create special tag for d20 die roll